openenergymonitor/EmonGLCD/readme.md

      units = h,min,sec,W,W,kwh,kwh
 ```

+Simply edit firmware/SolarPV.ino and ensure line 63 has the nodeId of your emonpi (defaults to 5) and upload the firmware to your emonglcd.
+A compiled version exists in the 'compiled' directory.

+For updating, you can either use the supplied node-red flow ( emonglcd_updater_nodered.json ) or a companion perl script running on your emonpi.
+Either method allows you to chose which emonpi node/feed values are to be used for Solar Watts/kwh & Utility Watts/Kwh.
+Both methods will update the emonpi each time any of these node variables change in emonhub.
+They work by subscribing to these topics via MQTT and using MQTT to make RF transmit requests to emonhub (which are then sent to each emonglcd).

+The companion script (emonglcd-send.pl) has been provided in this repo that reads any emonhub node/feed values and transmits them to mulitple emonglcd(s).
+Simply place the emonglcd-send.cfg file in /etc , edit it with your emonGLCD nodeid(s) and the variables you wish to use for solarW, utilityW, solarKwh and utilityKwh.
+A systemd run file has also been provided to run this at startup, simply place systemd/emonglcd.service into /lib/systemd/system and run 'systemctl enable emonglcd'

+Add the following definition into your emonhub.conf file for each emonGlcd that you have:
 ## Using without emonpi (sniff from emonTx)
 To use without emonpi and have the emonglcd sniff the data from a emonTx, simply change line 64 to include your nodeId of the emonTx, and undef EMONPI in line 63: